Skip to main content

 by Gin Phillips - Fiction, Historical Fiction, Historical Mystery, Mystery

 In 1928, a Chattanooga man disappears down a hole in the ground and discovers a 150-foot waterfall in the middle of a mountain that he names after his wife: Ruby Falls.
-Ada Smith has been sneaking into the caves at night, entranced by the natural wonders around her and the freedom granted by this new underground world.
+Within months, visitors can buy tickets to see the falls for themselves.
+Ada Smith has been sneaking into the caves at night, entranced by the natural wonders around her.
+As the country flounders in the Great Depression, a shrewd public relations ploy seems like the only way to save Ruby Falls.
 A famous mind reader and mystic agrees to launch himself into the Ruby Falls caverns where he will attempt to locate a hidden hatpin using only his psychic abilities.
-He'll be joined by five others: his manager, his wife, a guide, a Chattanooga businessman, and a reporter from the Chicago Times.
 Ada and another guide, Quinton, have been asked to follow the mind reader’s party at a distance, staying out of sight.
-Faced with a corpse and the stark reality that one of the people in her midst is a killer, Ada needs to get everyone back above ground before their light runs out.
+One of them will be dead before the end of the day.

 by Gin Phillips - Fiction, Women's Fiction